What is 10DLC?

 How can I register my brand?

-AT&T started its 10DLC migration on March 1, 2021, and unregistered campaigns are subject to being blocked by AT&T starting June 1, 2021.
+AT&T started its 10DLC migration on March 1, 2021, and unregistered campaigns are subject to increased filtering by AT&T starting June 1, 2021.
 T-Mobile started its 10DLC migration on April 1, 2021, and there’s no word yet on when unregistered campaigns will be blocked, but we expect it to happen sometime in 2021.

 Details needed at the time of registration include: